from IPython.display import HTML

 open("bar.txt", "wb").write(open("foo.txt", "rb").read())

-Here's the effect of the "b
+Here's the effect of the "b" flag:

 rResult = open("foo.txt", "r").read()